Vicenteguallpa/docker_compose_volume_sharing_example/README.md

 cat_app_1   | Hello docker compose!
 dockercomposevolumesharingexample_cat_app_1 exited with code 0
 ```
-Inside *local_storage* you should now see two new text files, echo_file_1.txt and echo_file_2.txt with respecitve content:
+Inside *local_storage* you should now see two new text files, echo_file_1.txt and echo_file_2.txt with respective content:
 ```
 Hello World
 ```